jackvaughan09/phil/MacOS_setup.md

 ```bash
 cd Documents/Philipines
 ```
-- You may need to create a github account in order to initialize the repository.
-If so, do that.
 4. Clone this repository
 ```bash
 git clone https://github.com/hudnash/phil.git
 ```
+- You may need to create a github account in order to clone the repository.
+If so, do that.
 5. While in the project's root directory (phil), run the following in your terminal:
 ```bash
 cd phil/control